gsqlcmd allows synchronizing data across databases on different database server platforms.

 The third exec command executes the commands against db2.

-To execute the script with SET IDENTITY_INSERT on Microsoft SQL Server, a user of the database connection must have the ALTER ON TABLE permission.
+To execute the script with SET IDENTITY_INSERT on Microsoft SQL Server, a database connection user must have the ALTER ON TABLE permission.

 Otherwise, it returns an error: Cannot find the object "s61.table12" because it does not exist or you do not have permissions.